zuiko21/minimOS/hard/README.md

-Interfaces: Piezo buzzer, SS-22, new VIA connector, VGA-compatible video output (320x200 @ 16 colours in GRgB mode, max.
-2 of them each 8x8 pixels)
+Interfaces: Piezo buzzer, SS-22, new VIA connector, VGA-compatible video output (320x200 @ 16 colours in GRgB mode, only 2 of them each 8x8 pixels)